-Mexicans are overwhelmingly Catholic, so most are rooted in faith and take place in a Catholic church.
+Mexicans are overwhelmingly Catholic, so most Mexican weddings are rooted in faith and take place in a Catholic church.
 If you’re invited to a Mexican wedding, it’s helpful to gain an understanding of the symbols and customs you’ll see in order to fully appreciate the intricacies of the ceremony and their significance to the couple’s life together.

 Meet the Expert

 Father Ryan Zamora Carnecer is the pastor at Divine Providence Catholic Church, which is part of the Archdiocese of San Antonio, Texas.
-He’s been serving Hispanic communities for over ten years and performed hundreds of Mexican weddings.
+He’s been serving Hispanic communities for over ten years and performed at hundreds of Mexican weddings.

 Read on for the most common traditions you'll see at a Mexican wedding.